 Painters who need his patience).
 Well, all these

-In the beginning of this section of lines Lippo is backtracking.
+At the beginning of this section of lines, Lippo is backtracking.
 He does not want the guards to get too upset about what he has said and report him.
 He tells them that it has just been “idle” talk that was “Spoken in a huff.”
 He reminds the men that he has a head full of “Chianti wine!”

 Other characters in this painting will include “Saint John’…because he saves the Florentines” as well as “Saint Ambrose.”